|Years||1985 World Championships (2- 9th)

 After a few sessions in playboats and then in a tub pair, Flo and Anna formed a four with two other girls, coached by Fred Taylor, the father of one of the others.
 “There were only about ten women in the whole club back then in the early 1980s, and I have to say it was a little bit chauvinistic; nobody really helped us with anything and they only really got behind us when we started winning, but Fred was really enthusiastic and he really wanted his daughter to row,” she remembers.

-In due course, the four disbanded, but Flo carried on rowing with other girls at the club, several of whom went on to represent GB at junior or under-23 level.
-They were coached by Geoff Baker, who had coached the GB women’s quad in 1977.
+In due course, the four disbanded, but Flo carried on rowing with three other girls at the club, all of whom went on to represent GB at junior or under-23 level.
+They were coached by Geoff Baker, who had coached the GB women’s quad in 1977, and ran up and down the river bank with then rather than cycling, as most coaches would.

 Although Flo enjoyed her rowing, she didn’t have any particularly clear ambitions at this point.
 This changed completely when the town of Marlow arranged for an open-topped bus tour to celebrate local man Steve Redgrave’s gold medal at the 1984 Olympics, the first Britain had won in rowing at a Games since 1948.
 “I remember standing in the high street and watching this bus go past with Steve Redgrave and Belinda Holmes on the top – Belinda and Steve were going out then, and she’d been in the women’s eight in Los Angeles, and I thought, ‘Oh my goodness, I would LOVE to go to an Olympics!
 That was the moment, so I got in my single scull and started training hard,” Flo says, adding that her parents had bought her a second hand boat which, “Was supposed to be my 18th and 21st birthday present – it was a wooden Sims and I LOVED it, I just loved it.”